netspective-studios/gitlab-enhanced/README.md

 #### What `persist-gitlab-project-repo-assets-content` does

-* `just persist-gitlab-project-repo-assets-content` validates `gitlab-project-repo-assets-content.csv` using GNU `datamash` and then inserts all rows in `gitlab-project-repo-assets-content.csv` into the `gitlab_project_repo_assets_content` PostgreSQL table using the `COPY FROM` SQL command.
+* `just persist-gitlab-project-repo-assets-content` validates `gitlab-project-repo-assets-content.csv` using `miller` and then inserts all rows in `gitlab-project-repo-assets-content.csv` into the `gitlab_project_repo_assets_content` PostgreSQL table using the `COPY FROM` SQL command.

 `persist-gitlab-project-repo-assets-content` uses the CSV file created by `discover-gitlab-project-repo-assets-content` target and:
 *  drops the `gitlab_project_repo_assets_content` table